How to Demonstrate Leadership Skills

 There is no denying that employers are constantly seeking out individuals with the skills and capabilities to be a leader.
-At NAU, we believe Mavericks like you havethe skills to be a true leader— but sometimes simply saying you have leadership skills on your resume isn’t enough.
-Here are five ways to demonstrate your leadership qualities at school or at work with a little help from some of the greats.
+At National American University, we believe Mavericks like you have the skills to be a true leader— but sometimes simply saying you have leadership skills on your resume isn’t enough.
+Here’s how to demonstrate leadership qualities at school or at work with a little help from some of the greats.

 “A great leader’s courage to fulfill his vision comes from passion, not position.”

 Passionate people are noticeable to those around them.
 When you are passionate about what you do it not only reflects in your attitude, but also in your work.
 There are tasks that may be boring, inconvenient or sometimes difficult to do, but when you are passionate about the work you put in, even the most mundane tasks can be done with a willing spirit.
 Try it out!
 You may find it not only shows you are a leader, but helps you get through the day with a smile on your face.

 2. Live to Learn as a Leader

 “Leadership and learning are indispensable to each other.”

 That’s right—getting that education isn’t just a formality!
 The desire to keep learning and growing in knowledge is not only a way to impress your leadership skills, but a constant opportunity to improve yourself and the world around you.
 What says leader more than the knowledge and initiative to change things for the better?